CFSS-MACSS/course-site/content/homework/edit-readme/index.md

 * This page is derived in part from ["UBC STAT 545A and 547M"](http://stat545.com), licensed under the [CC BY-NC 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc/3.0/).

-* This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.
+* This page has been developed starting from Sabrina Nardin's and Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.